SAP-samples/btp-bas-risk-management/documentation/workshop/develop/configure-BAS-workspace/README.md

 ## Summary

 You now have created the dev space in SAP Business Application Studio.
-In the next chapter you will develop the sample application using SAP Business Application studio visual tools.
+In the workshop, you will develop the sample application using SAP Business Application studio visual tools.